jarvismayur/Cipher_Craftt/docs/source/introduction.rst

 =========================
-CipherCraft Documentation
+CipherCrafttDocumentation
 =========================

 Welcome to the **CipherCraft** documentation!
-CipherCraft is a powerful and versatile command-line tool designed to help you generate, manage, and analyze passwords and passphrases with a high degree of customization.
-Whether you're looking to generate a strong password, calculate its entropy, or even check if it has been involved in a data breach, CipherCraft has you covered.
+CipherCrafttis a powerful and versatile command-line tool designed to help you generate, manage, and analyze passwords and passphrases with a high degree of customization.
+Whether you're looking to generate a strong password, calculate its entropy, or even check if it has been involved in a data breach, CipherCraftthas you covered.

 Features
 --------